AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/audience-manager.md

 * Server-Side Forwarding (SSF)&mdash;for customers with Adobe Analytics, this is the easiest and recommended way to implement.
 Adobe Analytics forwards data to AAM on Adobe's backend, so that you don't have to make requests from the app directly to Audience Manager.
 This also enables key integration features and conforms with our best practices for Audience Manager code implementation and deployment.

 * Client-Side DIL&mdash;This approach is for customers who do not have Adobe Analytics.
 Audience Manager methods in the app send data directly into Audience Manager.
-In this case you would use the Audience Manager extension in Launch when you are setting up your mobile Launch property.
+In this case you would use the Audience Manager extension in tags when you are setting up your mobile tags property.

-When you previously set up the Analytics extension in the [Add Extensions](launch-add-extensions.md) section of this tutorial, you checked the box to initiate server-side forwarding of data from Analytics to Audience Manager.
+When you previously set up the Analytics extension in the [Add Extensions](add-extensions.md) section of this tutorial, you checked the box to initiate server-side forwarding of data from Analytics to Audience Manager.
 This will dynamically insert the code needed to handle the response of Audience Manager segments back into your app.
 We will not be adding the Audience Manager extension in this tutorial, because again, this is only for the use case of when you do NOT have Adobe Analytics.

 ## Enable Server-Side Forwarding

 There are two main steps in doing a SSF implementation:

 1. Turning on a "switch" in the Analytics Admin Console to forward data from Analytics to Audience Manager *per report suite*.
-1. Putting the SDK code in place, **which you have done** via Launch simply by checking the box in the Analytics extension to forward data to AAM.
+1. Putting the SDK code in place, **which you have done** via tags simply by checking the box in the Analytics extension to forward data to AAM.

 ### Enable Server-Side Forwarding in the Analytics Admin Console